henspace/text2lesson-docs/docs/troubleshooting.md

 # It keeps crashing or won't start up

 Whoops!
 Sorry about that.
-It's possible the memory has become corrupt. _Text2Lesson_ should be able to recover, but perhaps something's been missed &mdash; blame the programmer.
+It's possible the memory has become corrupt. _RapidQandA_ should be able to recover, but perhaps something's been missed &mdash; blame the programmer.